Maubara

-Maubara is a village in Maubara Administrative Post (Liquiçá Municipality, East Timor), just west of the city of Liquiçá.
+Maubara is a village in Maubara Administrative Post (Liquiçá Municipality, Timor-Leste), just west of the city of Liquiçá.
 Most of the inhabitants speak Tocodede.
 It lies near the Maubara Important Bird Area, encompassing the small coastal Lake Maubara.

 History

 During the beginning of the Portuguese occupation, it was taken by the Netherlands.
 There is a historic Dutch fort, Fort Maubara, located at the entrance to the village on the seaside overlooking the bay.
 Later, Portugal negotiated with Holland and regained the site in a trade for Flores in 1851, which was occupied by the Portuguese at that time.

 The village is also the location in which the infamous Besi Merah Putih militia was created.
 In 2000, on the western outskirts of the village, the UNTAET Crime Scene Detachment conducted sixteen exhumations in two days, most being victims of the Manuel Carrascalão House Massacre in Dili.

 Infrastructure

 Maubara is linked to Dili by a good road.
 It has a market place with a small market hall and a health centre.
 Maubara is the administrative centre of suco de Vaviquinia.